sledorze/HaxeManual/md/manual/introduction-haxe-history.md

 After the release of 2.09, **Simon Krajewski** joined the team and work towards Haxe 3 began.
 Furthermore, **Cauê Waneck**'s Java and C# targets found their way into the Haxe builds.
 It was then decided to make one final Haxe 2 release, which happened in July 2012 with the release of Haxe 2.10.

-In late 2012, the haxe 3 switch was flipped and the Haxe compiler team, now backed by the newly established **Haxe Foundation**, focused on this next major version.
+In late 2012, the Haxe 3 switch was flipped and the Haxe Compiler team, now backed by the newly established **Haxe Foundation**, focused on this next major version.
 Haxe 3 was subsequently released in May 2013.

 ---